apache/mynewt-site/docs/chapter1/project1.md

         blinky.elf	blinky.elf.bin	blinky.elf.cmd	blinky.elf.lst	blinky.elf.map

 4. Check that you have all the scripts needed to get OpenOCD up and talking with the project's specific hardware.
-Check whether you already have the scripts in your `/usr/share/openocd/scripts/ ` directory as they may have been part of the openocd download.
+Depending on your system (Ubuntu, Windows) you may already have the scripts in your `/usr/share/openocd/scripts/ ` directory as they may have been part of the openocd download.
 If yes, you are all set and can proceed to preparing the hardware.
-If not, continue with this step.

-    Currently, the following 5 files are required.
-They are likely to be packed into a .tar file and made available under mynewt on github.com.
-Unpack it in the blinky directory using `tar xvfz` command.
-Go into the openocd directory created and make sure that the gdb-8888.cfg file indicates the correct file ('blinky.elf' in this case) to load and its full path.
-Specifically, add 'load ~/dev/larva/project/main/bin/blink/main.elf' and 'symbol-file ~/larva/larva/project/main/bin/blink/main.elf' to this file.
-Alternatively, you could load these files from within the debugger (gdb) as explained later in the project when you connect to the board using openocd.

-    * ocd-8888.cfg
-    * olimex-arm-usb-tiny-h-ftdi.cfg
-    * arm-gdb.cfg
-    * gdb-dev_test-8888.cfg
-    * stm32f4x.cfg

-    Check the arm-gdb.cfg file and see whether the executable you created in the previous step is specified as the file to be loaded to the board.
-You have the choice of specifying the target and load from within the gdb debugger (Section "Let's Go", Step 2) instead.
+   Otherwise check the `~/dev/larva/hw/bsp/olimex_stm32-e407_devboard` directory for a file named `f407.cfg`.
+That is the config we will use to talk to this specific hardware using OpenOCD.
+You are all set if you see it.

-        $ cat gdb-8888.cfg
+        $ ls ~/dev/larva/hw/bsp/olimex_stm32-e407_devboard
-        echo \n*** Set target charset ASCII\n
-        set target-charset ASCII
-        #set arm fallback-mode arm
-        #echo \n*** set arm fallback-mode arm ***\n
-        echo \n*** Connecting to OpenOCD over port #8888 ***\n target remote localhost:8888
-        echo \n*** loading nic.out.elf ***\n
-        load ~/dev/larva/project/main/bin/blink/main.elf
-        symbol-file ~/dev/larva/project/main/bin/blink/main.elf
-        #echo *** Set breakpoint and run to main() to sync with gdb ***\n
-        #b main
-        #continue
-        #delete 1

-        #set arm fallback-mode thumb
-        #echo \n*** set arm fallback-mode thumb ***\n\n

-    Note that an OpenOCD configuration script is available from Olimex for the STM32-E407 development board e.g. at [https://www.olimex.com/Products/ARM/ST/STM32-E407/resources/stm32f4x.cfg](https://www.olimex.com/Products/ARM/ST/STM32-E407/resources/stm32f4x.cfg), however getting it to work with different versions of OpenOCD and gcc could get tricky. [<span style="color:red">*This will be simplified eventually into a consolidated single action step instead of manual tweaks currently required*</span>]
+        bin					olimex_stm32-e407_devboard_debug.sh
+        boot-olimex_stm32-e407_devboard.ld	olimex_stm32-e407_devboard_download.sh
+        egg.yml					run_from_flash.ld
+        f407.cfg				run_from_loader.ld
+        include					run_from_sram.ld
+        olimex_stm32-e407_devboard.ld		src

 #### Preparing the hardware to boot from embedded SRAM

 1. Locate the boot jumpers on the board.